itstumpa/Green_Earth_06/README.md

 #### 5) Explain template literals in ES6.
 How are they different from string concatenation?

+qs 1) Var, let, const:
+Var is old and works in functions, let is for variables I can change, const is for values that don’t change.

+qs 2) Map, forEach, filter:
+Map makes a new array, forEach just loops through, and filter gives a new array with only the items I want.

+qs 3) Arrow functions:
+Arrow functions are short functions using => and they don’t have their own this.

+qs 4) Destructuring:
+Destructuring is a way to take values from arrays or objects and put them in variables.

+qs 5) Template literals:
+Template literals use backticks and let me put variables inside strings with ${}.
+It’s easier than adding strings with +.

 ## ⚙️ Functionalities

 1) Category Loading